Commission Automation: When Spreadsheets Stop Scaling

 Native integrations surface data problems earlier.
 Export-based integrations are better than nothing, but they recreate part of the manual process they're meant to replace.

 Also evaluate what deal fields are available.
 If your commission plan uses custom CRM fields (deal type, territory, product line), confirm the integration can pull those — not just standard fields like deal value and close date.
+If you're not on a supported CRM, a clean CSV deal import is the practical fallback.

 Plan rule expressiveness